alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Likely to be the most day to day view, it shows issues by status.
 For simplicity only one view exists, where task level issues and stories cause confusion use the Story label to filter.
+By default it is filtered to show only tasks.

 What statuses to use and how can evolve with use, the most important rule to follow is to respect the backlog as agreed upon work.

+It is recommended task issues are updated weekly.

+#### Workload

+A table view filtered so workload can be analysed, by default grouped by Accountable Team and filtered by planned stories.

+It shows the sum of current FTE.

 #### Table